arminshami7/react-blog-app/README.md

-# My Personal Portfolio Website
+# My Blog Website

 <img width="1865" height="1030" alt="Image" src="https://github.com/user-attachments/assets/6f854705-0e59-49b7-9c1b-0cff7660a250" />

-> A clean, modern, and fully responsive personal portfolio website built from scratch with React, Vite, and Tailwind CSS.
-This project showcases my skills, my work, and serves as my primary point of contact for potential clients and employers.
+> > A modern blog platform built with React and Tailwind CSS, fetching and displaying posts from a placeholder API.

-**Live Demo:** **Live Demo:** [react-blog-app11.netlify.app](https://react-blog-app11.netlify.app/)
+**Live Demo:** **Live Demo:** [arminshami7.github.io/react-blog-app](https://arminshami7.github.io/react-blog-app/)

 ---

 ## 🚀 Features

--   **Fully Responsive Design:** Looks great on all devices, from mobile phones to desktops.
+-   **Fetches & Displays Posts:** Retrieves a list of blog posts from a placeholder API on page load.
--   **Single Page Application (SPA):** A smooth, fast, and seamless user experience with no page reloads.
+-   **Modern Card-Based UI:** A clean and responsive grid layout built with Tailwind CSS.
--   **Smooth Scrolling:** Clean navigation between different sections of the page.
+-   **Interactive Elements:** Smooth hover effects on post cards to improve user experience.
--   **Interactive UI:** Subtle hover effects and transitions to enhance user experience.
+-   **Detailed Post View:** Each post has its own dedicated page, accessible via dynamic routing (`/posts/:id`).
--   **Component-Based Architecture:** Built with reusable and maintainable React components.
+-   **Component Reusability:** Built with a reusable `PostItem` component to keep the code clean and maintainable.

 ---